Di

 D

-Jesus Christ was played by American opera singer Claude Heater, who went uncredited in his only [...]
+Jesus Christ was played by American opera singer Claude Heater, who went uncredited in his only feat [...]

 D